 Current offers two types of accounts - Basic and Premium - and special parent/teen accounts.
 Here’s what you need to know about each before you sign up.

-The Basic account is free, meaning that you can get it along with a White Visa debit card without paying maintenance or any other fees.
-The account features are limited compared to the premium option but still beneficial, as many clients’ Current reviews can readily confirm.
+The Basic account is free, meaning that you can get it along with a White Visa debit card without paying monthly maintenance fees or any hidden fees.
+The account features are limited compared to the Premium option but still beneficial, as many clients’ Current reviews can readily confirm.

 Another great thing about Current as a Neobank is the parent/teen account.
 Your teens will get an account linked to yours, so you can track their spending habits and help them learn to manage their finances.
 Through the mobile app, you’ll be able to see where they make purchases and even block some stores.

-The account offers many other valuable features, like setting chores and paying off your kid when the chore is done.
-You can also set automated allowances, spending limits, and quickly send money when your kids are abroad.
+The account offers many other valuable features, like setting chores and paying your child when the chore is done.
+You can also set spending limits and automated allowances, and quickly send money when your kids are abroad.